MILLIONAIRE MOM BEFORE 50

 with Jackie Cummings Koski

-If you have ever wanted to learn what it takes to build wealth, to become a millionaire, then you will get a lot out of Jackie’s story.
-Not only has Jackie been able to build wealth, but she has done so while raising her daughter and never earning more than six-figures… And if that were not enough – she has done it all before turning 50!
+If you have ever wanted to learn what it takes to build wealth and how to become a millionaire, then Jackie’s story of how she became a Millionaire Mom before age 50 is for you.
+Not only has Jackie been able to build wealth, but she has done so while raising her daughter and never earning more than six-figures.

 I love being able to find a connection with the story of every person that we have on our podcast.
 This week though, I felt a special connection to our graceful guest, Jackie Cummings Koski.
 Her story of being a single mother, the details she shared about the awakening that took place after her divorce and the absolute success path she’s experienced since making up her mind to change her environment resonates deeply with me.

 Not only does she share her story with empathy and honesty, but her experience gives new color and depth to this ongoing discussion about Privileged Frugality versus Choice-less Frugality.
 She has experienced both on her journey towards Financial Independence.

 Jacki Cummings Koski holds the designation of CEPF (Certified Educator in Personal Finance), she is a Financial Literacy Advocate and she is award-winning author.
 She is known for writing the Award Winning book Money Letters to My Daughter.
 Jackie is very active in the House of FI community, as well as the ChooseFI community, and we are all better for her insight and thoughtful participation.

 In addition to all of the wonderful work she does for the personal finance community, Jackie is one of our only guests that has reached Financial Independence and become a Millionaire Mom before age 50.

 Jackie’s biggest issue now is her hesitation with pulling the retirement trigger!
 She is having the dreaded #onemoreyear syndrome!

 UPDATE: As of December 2019 – Jackie has retired!!!

 You are awesome Jackie and we are so glad to know you.